ricardoquesada/unijoysticle2/docs/user_guide.md

 If it keeps failing, file a bug (see below).

+[supported_gamepads]: supported_gamepads.md

 ### Gamepad cannot re-connect

 Assuming that the gamepad connects Ok for the first time, but fails to reconnect then:

-- Press the Reboot + Toggle-Mode buttons at the same time.
+- Press the Reset + Toggle-Mode buttons at the same time.
   This will reboot the Unijoysticle while also deleting the stored BT keys.
   Any try again.